YosysHQ/sby/docs/source/install.rst

 ^^^^
   https://github.com/gipsyh/rIC3/

-The minimum required version is 1.3.0
+The minimum required version is 1.3.5

-rIC3 is not allowed to be used for any commercial purposes without authorization.